christineadriane/cevora-copilotstudio-training/labs/lab-03/README.md

 5. Replace `<policy_text>` with a variable of type `Text` (type / to insert the variable).
 6. Add sample data to the variable:
    ```
+   Employees who are unable to work due to illness must inform their manager before 09:00 on the first day of absence.
+A medical certificate is required for absences longer than 2 consecutive days.
+The certificate must be submitted to HR no later than the third day of absence.
+Sick pay follows company guidelines: the employer covers the first 30 days of sickness, after which statutory benefits apply.
+Repeated absences may require a return-to-work meeting to discuss support options.
    ```
 7. Test the Prompt Action
    - Click Test